Two-particle cumulant distribution: a simulation study of higher moments: RESULTS AND DISCUSSIONS

-In Fig. 8, we have shown the skewness of $v_{2}^2 $ (or $c_2$) distribution from HYDJET++ along with Angantyr calculations.
-The skewness of the $v_{2}^2$ distribution is consistent with zero, suggesting a smooth Gaussian distribution.
+In Fig.~7, we have shown the $c_2$ distribution of charged hadrons at different $\eta$ windows.
+The distribution gets stiffer at higher $|\eta|$.
+Such dependence does not exist in hydrodynamic flow distributions.
+In Fig.~8, we have shown the skewness of the $c_2$ distribution from HYDJET++ along with Angantyr calculations.
+The skewness of the $c_2$ distribution is consistent with zero at higher $\eta$ windows, suggesting a smooth Gaussian distribution.
 The $c_2$ distribution from Angantyr is more right-shifted and has a higher positive skewness.
-The skewness of the $c_2$ distribution increases with $\Delta\eta$.
-This behaviour is unique to non-flow distributions.
+The skewness of the $c_2$ distribution increases with $|\eta|$.
+This behavior is unique to non-flow distributions.
 It should be noted that the two-particle cumulant definition of elliptic flow should be used to check this aspect.
-The squared values of $v_2$ calculated using the event plane method can not be used for such analysis.
+The squared values of $\langle v_2\rangle$ calculated using the event plane method can not be used for such analysis.
 In doing so, the distribution will become highly skewed, almost like a half-Gaussian.
+The two-particle cumulant distribution in the presence of hydrodynamic flow only assumes a Gaussian shape in the case of a fixed impact parameter.
+A range of impact parameters will produce a distribution without a definite peak.
+The non-flow correlations do not depend on the impact parameter directly.
+So, the $c_2$ distribution from a non-hydrodynamic model will produce a skewed distribution both in fixed impact parameter collisions and minimum bias collisions.

-In Fig. 9, we have shown the kurtosis of the $c_2$ distribution in d-Au collisions at different $\Delta\eta$ windows.
-The kurtosis showed a linear increasing trend with $\Delta\eta$, similar to skewness.
-The $v_{2}^2$ distribution in Au-Au collisions from HYDJET++ decreased slightly at higher $\Delta\eta$s.
-This suggests that the "true" elliptic flow distributions either remain unaffected by the change in $\Delta\eta$ windows, or show trends opposite to non-flow.
-A similar relation with $N_{ch} $ can be found in Fig. 10.
+In Fig.~9, we have shown the kurtosis of the $c_2$ distribution in d-Au collisions at different $|\eta|$ windows.
+The kurtosis showed a linear increasing trend with $|\eta|$, similar to skewness.
+The $c_2$ distribution in Au-Au collisions from HYDJET++ decreased slightly at higher $|\eta|$s.
+This suggests that the ``true" elliptic flow distributions either remain unaffected by the change in $|\eta|$ windows, or show trends opposite to non-flow.
+A similar relation with $N_{ch} $ can be found in Fig.~10.
 The event-by-event fluctuations in flow distributions are often associated with initial state fluctuations.
-The characteristics of the "skewness" and "kurtosis" can be analyzed before such studies to check for non-flow contamination.
-A higher skewness/kurtosis, or a $\Delta\eta$ dependence, would suggest the presence of remnant non-flow.
+The characteristics of the ``skewness" and ``kurtosis" can be analyzed before such studies to check for non-flow contamination.
+A higher skewness/kurtosis, or a $|\eta|$ dependence, would suggest the presence of remnant non-flow.

+Many contributions have been made towards separating non-flow and elliptic flow in the past decade, including the use of higher-order cumulants and introducing a $\eta$-gap.
+Calculating higher-order cumulants requires heavy computing compared to calculating two-particle cumulants.
+Similarly, the use of $\eta$-gap method reduces the non-flow contamination.
+However, it has no scope for cross-checking residual non-flow after calculation.
+The statistical properties of the two-particle cumulant distribution can be used as a possible alternative since it is computationally light and provides scope for double-checking.